 For many people, using some form of polish on wood surfaces is standard practice during routine dusting and cleaning chores.
-We do this without giving much thought to it, but is it a necessary?
-And is it possible that it might actually harm our fine wood surfaces?
+They do this without giving much thought to it, but is it necessary?
+And is it possible that it might actually harm the fine wood surfaces?

 According to Donald C. Williams, Senior Furniture Conservator, Conservation Analytical Laboratory at the Smithsonian Institution, it depends on a lot on what type of polish you're using.
 There are three different types of polish commonly used, and in some of them, the chemicals and natural products they contain can dull the finish or even attract dust.
 Over time, polishes may build up and darken furniture, making it look dirtier.

 Aerosol polishes are very convenient to use but they have significant downsides in terms of damaging the surfaces of wood furniture.
 They also add silicone oil and other contaminants to furniture and contain various solvents that can eat through varnish.
 Other types of surface finish, such as polyurethane, are less susceptible to these solvents.

 Liquid polishes are also easy to use.
 There are two types: oil polishes and emulsion cleaners, which are water-based.
 Both are powerful cleaners that leave a lovely sheen.
 However, this sheen will be short-lived as the liquid dries.
 Oils can contain a variety of ingredients, from waxes and perfumes to colorants and organic solvents.
 There are drying and non-drying oils, but both pose issues because dust easily sticks to wet surfaces.
 In addition, as drying oils get older, they turn yellow or brown, causing furniture to take on a muddy appearance.